fakegit/BAF/README.md

 * BAF became totally invisible with no browser head using phantomjs as the webdriver instead of firefox
 * telnet agent & webcam agent are transfered to vulnerability assessment module so stay tuned for them in the upcoming releases ISA ^_^

- how a pubic release (free/pro version) looks like ? "just an appetizer :) "
-* it will have modules which contain agents
-  1- searching module: built on shodan , cynsys (free version) & zmap,zgrap,massscan (pro version) , it's overall aim is to crawl the whole internet searching for vulnerable targets ,....etc
-  2- vulnerability assessment module : which will make sure "on a local machine" that hosts found based on a specific search criteria     are vulnerable . (it will integrate with metasploit and kali linux tools) ,...etc
-  3-exploitation module : it will run predefined/custom exloits against vulnerable targets (also will integrate with metasploit and kali      linux tools) ,...etc
-  4- post exploitation module : it will harvest exploited targets and will either produce a report to be sent to the host owners with   a POC of the exploit or add the host to a private botnet ,....etc

- REMEMBER !! it's just the appetizer :)

 how to use BAF ?
 * fire up a terminal and sudo apt-get update && apt-get upgrade && apt-get dist-upgrade
 * install [ requests , httplib , urllib , time , bs4 "BeautifulSoup" , colored , selenium , sys ] python modules